CN-TU/py_CCgen/ccgen/docs/techniques.md

 ### Ranges as symbols

+This type of covert channels maps a range of values with a covert symbol.
+For instance, taking again the example with the size of IP packets, any packet with a size below or equal 50-bytes could stand for `0', and then packets above 60 bytes would be `1'.

 #### TTL (#9)

 The cc technique in **techniques/ttl_r2s.py** uses the *TTL* field of the IP datagram to hide a binary covert channel where both 0s and 1s are represented by different values.
 This implementation is inspired in the methods introduced in [[14]](#references).
 Three parameters are required: "p0" and "p1", which are the base values for "0" and "1" symbols, and "pvar" which is the maximum number of hops allowed above or below base values.
 Take care when selecting parameter values and ensure that possible overlaps are avoided.